Ndpnt/CoffeeTouch.js/README.md

 ### Simple example

 	document.getElementById("myElement").onGesture("tap", function (event){
-		... // Do something when a 'tap' on the touchscreen has been made })
+		... // Do something when a 'tap' on the touchscreen has been made.
+	})

 ### Important